 Nick Mingo, SwissRe

-Nick presented some great case studies from UK and US life and commercial insurers, looking at how behavioural economics was used in one case to shorten response times from doctors, and in another to improve response rates to cold drop letter campaigns.
+Nick presented some great case studies from UK and US life and commercial insurers, looking at how behavioral economics was used in one case to shorten response times from doctors, and in another to improve response rates to cold drop letter campaigns.

 The slides from Nick's presentation are available for download on the Shifting Gears website here.

 Aubrey Sonnenberg is a successful innovator and entrepreneur.
 He is the founder and MD/CEO of Aon Consulting South Africa, a global leader in health care, insurance, employee benefits and product innovation & distribution.
 He is also founder and CEO of HealthLogix Australia, a leader in online health content management and engagement to leading insurers, health providers and employees across 3 continents.
-Last but certainly not least, he is also founder and CEO of LifeiQ, leveraging 25 years of global industry experience with digital and behavioural innovation to create new generation customer, employee and consumer engagement solutions.
+Last but certainly not least, he is also founder and CEO of LifeiQ, leveraging 25 years of global industry experience with digital and behavioral innovation to create new generation customer, employee and consumer engagement solutions.

 The slides from Aubrey's presentation are available for download on the Shifting Gears website here.

 We finished off the event with a brilliant panel discussion, expertly moderated by our co-host Al Merten from Deloitte.
-The panelists started by speaking a little more about how they see behavioural economics fitting into life insurance, discussing both advantages and risks of applying behavioural economics to insurance processes, with Al challenging the panelists' perspectives and encouraging questions from the audience - of which there was no shortage.
+The panelists started by speaking a little more about how they see behavioral economics fitting into life insurance, discussing both advantages and risks of applying behavioral economics to insurance processes, with Al challenging the panelists' perspectives and encouraging questions from the audience - of which there was no shortage.

 We have received brilliant feedback from the attendees of the breakfast session, with many respondents wishing the event was longer!
 It is a fascinating topic that looks certain to be integrated into the agenda for future events.